metal3-io/cluster-api-provider-metal3/README.md

 ### Upgrade tests

-CAPM3 tests upgrade from all supported release to the current one, while also maintaining a test for the previous API version release v1alpha5.
+CAPM3 tests upgrade from all supported release to the current one.
 We run upgrade test on main branch from different releases:

-- **/test-e2e-upgrade-main-from-release-0-5** runs e2e upgrade tests from CAPM3
-  API version v1alpha5/branch release-0.5 to CAPM3 API version v1beta1/branch
-  main on Ubuntu

-- **/test-e2e-upgrade-main-from-release-1-3** runs e2e upgrade tests from CAPM3
+z- **/test-e2e-upgrade-main-from-release-1-3** runs e2e upgrade tests from CAPM3
   API version v1beta1/branch release-1.3 to CAPM3 API version v1beta1/branch
   main on Ubuntu